Diborane: History

 Diborane was first synthesised in the 19th century by hydrolysis of metal borides, but it was never analysed.
 From 1912 to 1936, Alfred Stock, the major pioneer in the chemistry of boron hydrides, undertook his research that led to the methods for the synthesis and handling of the highly reactive, volatile, and often toxic boron hydrides.
 He proposed the first ethane-like structure of diborane.
 Electron diffraction measurements by S. H. Bauer initially appeared to support his proposed structure.

 Because of a personal communication with L. Pauling (who supported the ethane-like structure), H. I. Schlessinger and A. B. Burg did not specifically discuss 3-center 2-electron bonding in their then classic review in the early 1940s.
 The review does, however, discuss the bridged D_{2h} structure in some depth: "It is to be recognized that this formulation easily accounts for many of the chemical properties of diborane..."

 In 1943, H. Christopher Longuet-Higgins, while still an undergraduate at Oxford, was the first to explain the structure and bonding of the boron hydrides.
 The article reporting the work, written with his tutor R. P. Bell, also reviews the history of the subject beginning with the work of Dilthey.
 Shortly afterwards, the theoretical work of Longuet-Higgins was confirmed in an infrared study of diborane by Price.

 The structure was re-confirmed by electron-diffraction measurement in 1951 by K. Hedberg and V. Schomaker, with the confirmation of the structure shown in the schemes on this page.

 William Nunn Lipscomb Jr. further confirmed the molecular structure of boranes using X-ray crystallography in the 1950s and developed theories to explain their bonding.
 Later, he applied the same methods to related problems, including the structure of carboranes, on which he directed the research of future 1981 Nobel Prize winner Roald Hoffmann.
 The 1976 Nobel Prize in Chemistry was awarded to Lipscomb "for his studies on the structure of boranes illuminating problems of chemical bonding".

 Traditionally, diborane has often been described as electron-deficient, because the 12 valence electrons can only form 6 conventional 2-centre 2-electron bonds, which are insufficient to join all 8 atoms.
 However, the more correct description using 3-centre bonds shows that diborane is really electron-precise, since there are just enough valence electrons to fill the 6 bonding molecular orbitals.
 Nevertheless, some leading textbooks still use the term "electron-deficient".

 Other uses

 Because of the exothermicity of its reaction with oxygen, diborane has been tested as a rocket propellant.
 Complete combustion is strongly exothermic.
-However, combustion is not complete in the rocket engine, as some boron monoxide, B2O, is produced.
+However, combustion is not complete in the rocket engine, producing boron monoxide (BO) and boron trioxide (B2O3).
+The latter has a tendency to deposit on the chamber wall and nozzle, altering their geometries and reducing efficiency.
 This conversion mirrors the incomplete combustion of hydrocarbons, to produce carbon monoxide (CO).
 Diborane also proved difficult to handle.

 Diborane has been investigated as a precursor to metal boride films and for the p-doping of silicon semiconductors.